 VIMFF and ARC’TERYX have partnered to present this filmmaker development grant to further our shared commitment to supporting Canadian adventure film.

 The grant award’s $5000 to the selected recipient filmmaker to produce their proposed project which will premiere at VIMFF the following calendar year.

 This grant is intended to support emerging filmmakers specializing in mountain film.
 We hope it will help them kick start a successful career and enable them to produce a film they have been dreaming of.
 The recipient will also get the opportunity to be mentored throughout the process by the ARC’TERYX professional and in house media team.

 Our aim is to support the development of Canadian adventure filmmakers, promote self-propelled wilderness adventures and bring the resulting story to the VIMFF screen for our community to enjoy.

-Dave was awarded the ARC’TERYX Adventure Film Grant for his film – EPHEMERA:
+Heather was awarded the ARC’TERYX Adventure Film Grant for her film project – Choose Your Own Adventure:

 As crowds and tensions grow in the West Coast backcountry, a Squamish skier, scrambler and dad balances the search for wilderness adventures with a desire to foster an inclusive mountain community.